JosephITA/AutomaticCourseNotes/README.md

 ## Usage

-Run the script and provide the course URL along with your login credentials when prompted:
+Run the script and provide the course URL along with your login credentials when prompted.
+You will also be asked for the transcript language; press Enter to use the default Italian (`it`):

 ```bash
 python course_transcriber.py